The Micro-Aggregated Profit Share: Aggregation Results on Market Power

-The second remark is that establishing Lemma \ref{lemma:microprofitshare} requires no modeling assumptions, only fundamental accounting principles.
-If profit rates were observable at the individual level or could be derived with basic accounting methods, the profit share could be easily constructed from micro data.
-The third remark is that alternative aggregation schemes are possible.
-If individual profit rates are alternatively defined as profits over value added rather than sales, then the aggregate profit share can be constructed from micro-level data by weighting individual profit rates using value-added weights (See Lemma \ref{lemma:vaprofitshare} in Appendix \ref{app:proofs}.)
-Finally, although we have defined the aggregate profit share economy-wide, Lemma \ref{lemma:microprofitshare} applies at any desired level of aggregation as long as we make the necessary adjustments in terms of value added.
+Three important remarks are in order.
+First, establishing Lemma \ref{lemma:microprofitshare} requires no modeling assumptions, only fundamental accounting principles.
+If economic profit rates were observable at the individual level, the profit share could be easily constructed from micro data.
+Second, alternative aggregation schemes are possible.
+If individual profit rates are alternatively defined as profits over value added rather than sales, then the aggregate profit share can be constructed from micro-level data by weighting profit rates using value-added weights (See Lemma \ref{lemma:vaprofitshare} in Appendix \ref{app:proofs}.)
+Finally, although we have defined the profit share economy-wide, Lemma \ref{lemma:microprofitshare} applies at any desired level of aggregation as long as we make the necessary adjustments in terms of value added.